scruff3y/Converter/README.md

 So far; converts between kg, stone, pounds and ounces.

+In fact, it's really a bare-bones version that works, but will probably be hell to expand from here on out...

 Below is copied from main.cpp header comment (removed a bit for brevity){

 Universal Converter, Version 0;